kubadlo/blog/content/blog/_index.md

 +++
 title = "Blog"
-description = "Blog about JavaScript, Python and technology in general" paginate_by = 5
+description = "Articles about JavaScript, Python and technology in general" paginate_by = 5
 sort_by = "date"
 +++